Work on Summerlin Parkway pedestrian bridge to affect traffic

 “Motorists are encouraged to avoid this portion of Summerlin Parkway during the closure and lane restrictions,” a news release from the city stated.
 “A similar closure of the westbound side of Summerlin Parkway is expected later this month.”

-The closure and lane restrictions are required for crews to place girders and then to build concrete forms for the deck of a pedestrian bridge being constructed over Summerlin Parkway.
+The closure and lane restrictions are required for crews to place girders, then to build concrete forms for the deck of a pedestrian bridge being constructed over Summerlin Parkway.

 The 260-foot-long, 20-foot-wide bridge is under construction on both sides of Summerlin Parkway at Cimarron Road and Kellogg Zaher Sports Complex.
 It will be wide enough to accommodate bicycles and scooters.